sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2017-02-15-book_notes_how_to_fail_at_almost_everything_and_still_win_big.md

 Look for patterns in every part of life, from diet to exercise to any component of success.
 Try to find scientific backing for your observed patterns, and use yourself as a  laboratory to see if the patterns hold for you.

 Most important, understand that

->goals are for losers and systems are for winners.
+>Goals are for losers and systems are for winners.
 People who seem to have good luck are often the people who have a system that allows luck to find them.
 >

 Humans will always think in terms of goals.
 Our brains are wired that way.
 But goals make sense only if you also have a system that moves you in the right direction.